docmh/truthtrail/README.md

 Text for Subsection 1.2
 ```

 The markdown file in the app is referenced to as `source.md` at the same level as the server file `truthtrail.js`.
 You can change the file path in the server file if you want to use another file.
-The file, given with the source code is a sample file with some sections and subsections about the field of Community Psychology.
+The file, given with the source code, is a sample file with some sections and subsections about the field of Community Psychology.

 ### Prompting the Professor 🧑‍🏫